Dragolone/DravenZ6256/README.md

 - 📫 How to reach me : 810170966qq@gmail.com or Wechat: Draven_Zql
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Valorant(Immortal) Csgo(400h)
+- 💻 I have learned Java, Python, C++, LaTeX, Markdown, and more.

 <!---
 DravenZ6256/DravenZ6256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.